Ecommerce Continues to Gain a Large Share of the Retail Market

 - Warehouses too are preparing to meet the holiday demand by hiring seasonal workers, implementing technology, updating floor plan layouts, doing maintenance, and even including sanitization robots to keep the inventory, picking, and packing processes quick and safe.

-- A number of physical storefronts are functioning like warehouses to store goods near local customers and then offer buy online, pick up in store options.
+- A number of physical storefronts are functioning like warehouses to store goods near local customers and then offer buy online, pick up in-store options.

-- January 2021 is going to be an absolute nightmare for logistics companies who haven’t mastered reverse logistics, as an influx of holiday returns will likely come through mail.
+- January 2021 is going to be an absolute nightmare for logistics companies who haven’t mastered reverse logistics, as an influx of holiday returns will likely come through the mail.

 - More and more retailers are frantic to work with third-party logistics providers who have the networks, tools, technologies, and experience to handle this level of inventory and shipping demand.

-If you’re a retailer looking to dominate the 2020 peak shipping season amidst the ecommerce boom, check out this guide for everything you need to know about optimizing your supply chain for the holidays.
+If you’re a retailer looking to dominate the 2020 peak shipping season amidst the eCommerce boom, check out this guide for everything you need to know about optimizing your supply chain for the holidays.